EVNetwork/NEctroverse/README.md

 I repeat... this code is UNSTABLE!!!

-!!DO NOT USE!!

 To install the game:
-Edit config.h and change the directory lines at the bottom to your Ectroverse folders.
+Edit config.h and change the directory line at the top...
+Folder location does not matter, as long as you have write permissions.

+While your there in config.h
-While your there, change the default Admin username and password! =)
+Change the default Admin username and password! =)

 Run: